 Cognitive behavioral therapy

-CBT-I is a cognitive behavioral therapy that can remove unpleasant thoughts and manage stress-related topics.
+Cognitive behavioral therapy helps to remove unpleasant thoughts and manage stress.
 It is often suggested as the first line of treatment for insomnia.
-It's more effective than the medications.
-The strategies include-
+It's more effective than medications.
+The strategies include:

 Relaxation techniques- Anxiety can be reduced during bedtime by using progressive muscle relaxation, biofeedback, and breathing techniques.
 These strategies can help you relax by allowing you to control your breathing, heart rate, muscle tension, and mood.